Estadio Isidro Gil Tapia

 The Estadio Isidro Gil Tapia is a multi-use stadium in Cuautla, Morelos, Mexico.
 It is currently used mostly for football matches and is the home stadium for C.D.
 Cuautla.
 The stadium has a capacity of 5,000 people.

 Isidro Gil Tapia (d.
 October 31, 2016) was a goalkeeper for Cuautla, Atlético Zacatepec, and Club América in the 1950s and 1960s.
-He played on the Mexico national football team in 1978 prior to the World Cup.
+He played in the Mexico national football team in 1978 prior to the World Cup.
 He invented the metal mesh goal and a soccer laboratory and was a coach for Cuautla, Zacatepec, the Gray Bears of the State of Mexico, and Cruz Azul in the 1970s and 1980s.